cuulee/tile_reduce/README.md

 ### The Hard Part

 The hard part isn't getting a pipeline to work with one sequential process thats already been done sort of.
 The hard part is to make it robust enough to interact with existing APIs ([layersplit](https://github.com/murphy214/layersplit),[geoindex](https://github.com/murphy214/geoindex),and whatever the vector  tile API creation API or structure will look like.
 I'm not super concerned with vector tile implementations currently because it seems like most renderers have their own set of rules thats tailored to how they produce the tiles, so your left out to dry when it comes to how the data is actually rendered on the client unless you make your own JS library, and any information pertaining to how its actually rendered is sort of sparse (eg: buffers).
+Thats not to say the core spec isn't clear or well documented because it is.